List of The 39 Clues characters: Amy Cahill

 Amy Cahill (from Boston, Massachusetts) is a fourteen-year-old girl with jade eyes and red-brown hair.
 An avid reader and researcher, Amy is fascinated by libraries and museum pertaining to history and anthropology.
 She is agoraphobic and pyrophobic, the latter coming from memories of the fire that killed her parents when she was seven.
 She is the protagonist of the franchise.

 It was Amy who first suggested that she and Dan join The Clue Hunt, only realizing how dangerous their situation was when the Starling Triplets were injured in the Franklin Institute bombing.
-In Seoul, she trusted Ian Kabra but became more cautious after left her for dead in a cave.
+In Seoul, she initially trusted Ian Kabra, but became more cautious after he left her for dead in a cave.
 In Moscow, she and Dan traveled alone, finding an ally in high-ranking Lucian NRR.
 In Australia, she declined an alliance with the Kabras and was almost fed to the sharks as a result.
 She realized it was Isabel Kabra who started the fire that killed her parents.
 In Beijing, she got in a fight with Dan over the true nature of her parents, resulting in them getting separated.
 On Mount Everest, she saved Ian's life but sacrificed the Janus serum in the process.
 In Kingston, the death of Lester reminded her again of how serious the Clue Hunt was and how important it was that she and Dan won.'
 In Into the Gauntlet, after defeating Isabel, she convinced all the Cahills to write down their clues then united the family.
 She inherited leadership from Grace.

 Following the Clue Hunt, Fiske Cahill and Nellie Gomez became Amy and Dan's legal guardians, and the four rebuilt Grace's mansion.
 Sinead Starling came to live with them, making various tech upgrades.
 Amy acquired a satellite, The Gideon, and linked it to a command center that linked Cahills across the globe.
 Amy took various lessons in self-defense and martial arts and began working out regularly.
 She attempted to reconnect with Ian Kabra but failed.
 She and Dan went on a small mission in Switzerland, where they encountered the Wyoming Twins and acquired Gideon's Ring.
 She had it made into a watch, which she wore.
 She then began dating Evan Tolliver.

 She and Dan were attacked on their school bus at 8:42 AM EST, then received a text from Vesper One.
 They immediately left, stealing various objects for him, such as the painting Medusa.
 In Shatterproof, Amy, believing Ian was the traitor, confronted him.
 In Trust No One, she learned the truth about Sinead and confronted her.
 Amy, Dan, Atticus, and Jake traveled by train to the Rocky Mountains, where Amy was saved by Sinead.
 She freed the hostages but lost Evan in a fight against the Vespers.
 After Isabel destroyed the Doomsday Device, Amy was left unconscious by the explosion.